jamie2210/CI_MS1_TBC/README.md

 - Ipad Tablet
 - Google Pixel 5

-In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.
+In addition, the website was tested using Google Chrome Developer Tools device toggle option for all available device options.

-### Browser compatability
+### Browser compatibility
 The website was tested on the following browsers:
 - Google Chrome
 - Apple Safari